leonardr/olipy/README.md

 wordfilter.py
 -------------

+_Dependencies:_ None

-A Python port of Darius Kazemi's word filter (https://npmjs.org/package/wordfilter), for finding strings that contain racial slurs and the like.
+A Python port of [Darius Kazemi's word filter](https://npmjs.org/package/wordfilter), for finding strings that contain racial slurs and the like.

 data/
 -----